ptrpfa/CLI-ATM/README.md

 Similarly, tables associated with cheques have varying statuses to indicate whether a cheque has been cleared, and to indicate the type of account and transaction involved (ie issuing account or receiving account, and issuing transaction or receiving transaction). <br>

-However, for this application, these extra columns and data are not used directly, as there are ambiguities in terms of their usage, especially since this project is just in the form of just a Proof-of-Concept.
+However, for this application, these extra columns and data are not used directly, as there are ambiguities in terms of their usage, especially since this project is just in the form of a Proof-of-Concept.
 There are no easy way of verifying whether a cheque has been cleared, whether a transaction is fraudulent or not and whether a transaction has been released and deemed successful.
 In the real-world, there are separate systems built for these purposes alone, and varying factors are involved (ie company only charge pending transactions on a certain date).
 Hence, whilst the database have been specifically designed to support real-life applications, these design choices may not be directly used and implemented in this application.<br>

 The database consists of <b>nine</b> tables, each consisting of the following data columns:
 - User